eliataylor/studies/sorting/README.md

 - k is the range of values or number of digits
 - p is the number of increments in comb sort

-## Contributing

-Contributions are welcome!
-You can:

-1. Add new sorting algorithms
-2. Improve existing implementations
-3. Enhance the testing framework
-4. Fix bugs or improve documentation

-Please ensure your code follows the existing style and includes appropriate tests.

 ## License